Test Overview

 Additional Information

-Any specimen that gives a positive or eqivocal result for the Borrelia burgdorferi test will be forwarded to the Michigan Department of Health & Human Services (MDHHS) for Lyme Disease confirmatory testing at an additional charge (although there is no charge for testing, MLabs charges a handling fee for processing and forwarding specimens to MDHHS).
+Any specimen that gives a positive or equivocal result for the Borrelia burgdorferi screen test will have in-house Lyme IGG and Lyme IGM confirmatory testing at an additional charge.
 By ordering this test the clinician acknowledges that additional reflex testing will be performed and billed at a separate additional charge if indicated.
 If the patient is diagnosed with Lyme disease and the immunoassay result is negative, it is recommended that a repeat specimen be sent in 6 weeks.

 Billing